Eyened/cfi-amd/README.md

 The image should process each file in `/input.csv`, and write to the folder mounted under `/output`, making a subfolder for each row in the table.

 ## Building the image
+To build the Docker image, first clone the git repository:
 ```
 git clone git@github.com:Eyened/cfi-amd.git
+cd cfi-amd
 ```
 Download model weights: